lakescorp/ImageLabelIA/README.md

-# Image Classifier with ViT and DETR
+# 📸 Image Classifier for Photographers 📸

-This repository provides a graphical application to classify images using the `Vision Transformer (ViT)` model and object detection using the `DEtection TRansformer (DETR)` model.
-The user can select a folder containing images to be processed, and the application will then display these images with associated class predictions and detected objects.
+This repository is designed for photographers 📷!
+It provides a graphical application to classify and detect objects in images.
+Use the power of the `Vision Transformer (ViT)` for classification and the `DEtection TRansformer (DETR)` for object detection.
+Easily select a folder with your images and let the application highlight the magic within them.

-## Features:
+## ✨ Features:

-- Multi-threaded image processing.
+- 🚀 Multi-threaded image processing.
-- Progress bar and process status updates.
+- 🔄 Progress bar and process status updates.
-- Option to trust AI and apply all suggestions.
+- 🤖 Option to trust AI and apply all suggestions.
-- Thumbnails of images on the canvas.
+- 🖼 Thumbnails of images on the canvas.
-- Ability to stop the ongoing processing.
+- 🛑 Ability to stop the ongoing processing.
-- Dark mode.
+- 🌙 Dark mode.

-## Setup
+## 🛠 Setup

 ### Dependencies: